umrover/mrover-esw/docs/info/build.md

 binary it copies out; `.github/workflows/site.yml` greps the tag and hands it to `setup-uv`;
 `ansible/tasks/uv.yml` greps it too and uses `uv self update <version>`, which converges from either direction, so a developer's `uv` matches CI's exactly.
-It has to be a named `FROM` stage rather than an inline `COPY --from=ghcr.io/astral-sh/uv:…` because Dependabot's Docker ecosystem parses `FROM` lines only — that is what makes this pin update itself.
+It has to be a named `FROM` stage rather than an inline `COPY --from=ghcr.io/astral-sh/uv:...` because Dependabot's Docker ecosystem parses `FROM` lines only, and that is what makes this pin update itself.

 Keeping it identical everywhere matters because `uv` writes `tools/uv.lock`, and the lockfile revision moves with the tool. `required-version` in `tools/pyproject.toml` is a matching floor, so